rubinius/rubinius-book/part_i/what_index.md

 DTrace separates monitoring the system from the system’s functionality, yet still provides sufficient flexibility to gather relevant information in a specific context.

 Three principles guided the design of DTrace: 1. zero cost when not running, 2. stability and security (or it would not be allowed in production), and 3. reasonable cost when running (ie not just turning on a firehose that requires expensive post processing, but rather emiting only the specifically desired information and possibly doing initial data processing at the collection site.)

+The principles behind the DTrace architecture guided the design of Rubinius as an inspectable system.

+## A Hierarchy of Information